apache/hbase/dev-support/design-docs/HBASE-23347-pluggable-authentication.md

 correct provider can be chosen.
 This is a formalization of the logic already present in `org.apache.hadoop.hbase.security.token.AuthenticationTokenSelector`.

-To enable the above, we have three new classes to support the user extensibility:
+To enable the above, we have some new interfaces to support the user extensibility:

-1. `interface SaslClientAuthenticationProvider`
+1. `interface SaslAuthenticationProvider`
+2. `interface SaslClientAuthenticationProvider extends SaslAuthenticationProvider`
-2. `interface SaslServerAuthenticationProvider extends SaslClientAuthenticationProvider`
+3. `interface SaslServerAuthenticationProvider extends SaslAuthenticationProvider`
-3. `interface AuthenticationProviderSelector`
+4. `interface AuthenticationProviderSelector`

+The `SaslAuthenticationProvider` shares logic which is common to the client and the server (though, this is up to the developer to guarantee this).
+The client and server interfaces each have logic specific to the HBase RPC client and HBase RPC server codbase, as their name implies.
+As described above, an implementation of one `SaslClientAuthenticationProvider` must match exactly one implementation of `SaslServerAuthenticationProvider`.
 Each Authentication Provider implementation is a singleton and is intended to be shared across all RPCs.
-A provider selector is chosen per client, based on the given configuration.
+A provider selector is chosen per client based on that client's configuration.

 A client authentication provider is uniquely identified among other providers by the following characteristics: